U.S. Fund for UNICEF: Campaigns

-UNICEF USA administers the long-running Trick-or-Treat for UNICEF campaign, which began as a local fundraising event in Pennsylvania in 1950 and has since raised roughly US$200 million to support UNICEF's work.
-The U.S. Fund also sponsored the UNICEF Tap Project, which provided children around the world with access to safe, clean water.
-The Tap Project began in 2007 and ended in 2016.
+UNICEF USA administers the Trick-or-Treat for UNICEF campaign, which began as a local fundraising event in Pennsylvania in 1950.
+The campaign has raised approximately US$200 million to support UNICEF's programmes.

+UNICEF USA also sponsored the UNICEF Tap Project, a campaign aimed at supporting access to safe drinking water.
+The Tap Project was launched in 2007 and concluded in 2016.